rcarmo/docker-handbrake/README.md

   rcarmo/handbrake
 ```

 This will go over all `*.ts` files in the current working directory and transcode them to an `.mp4` envelope with 5.1 audio, preserving subtitles (where applicable) and using only the specified CPU cores.
-It will skip any file that has a companion with a `.lock` extension, and clean up the original files and `.log` files after it's done.
+It will skip any file that has a companion with a `.lock` extension, (optionally) copy the original file to a scratch folder for working in, and clean up the original files and `.log` files after it's done.

 The default source `EXTENSION` is now `mkv` by popular demand, and it also tries to encode HDR files with a 10-bit encoder when using H.265.

 See `transcode.sh` for details.